dipsaus9/performance-matters/README.md

 * IMG-A

 In the master you can find the original project.
 This project will be the slowest of all.
 When you enter a different branch you can find the result in the readme.md.
 This file will contain all the conclusions and results of that project.
 Each branch has a diffrent approach of speeding up the page.
 These tests were all performed on a Chrome browser.
+All pages are tested on the home page (except the image branch).

+I didn't try all methods on this project.
+I also didn't try gZip cause I didn't have a server at the time.
+I assume it also improves the speed of the page.